Lost and Found

-How could God’s word be better than money?
-(It shows us the way to heaven; it tells us how to have our sins forgiven; it tells us how to have a friendship with God; etc.)
+How could God’s Word be better than money?
+(It shows us the way to Heaven; it tells us how to have our sins forgiven; it tells us how to have a friendship with God; etc.)

 Remember and Celebrate

 Take away the five items and see if they can name all five!
-(The story will hopefully help them to remember the items better.)
+(The story will hopefully help them remember the items better.)

-Celebrate God’s care for your family by sharing cookies and milk (or another yummy snack) and talk about ways that God has cared for you.
+Celebrate God’s care for your family by sharing cookies and milk (or another yummy snack) and talk about ways God has cared for you.